 Though she’s decided now never to get into another relationship or marriage as she’s now focusing on her kids and creating a stigma free environment for people living with the virus.

 Phenny’s advice to people living with HIV/AIDS is to avoid re-infections, to be open to their status especially to their partners.
 She notes that some infect others out of bitterness but she doesn’t advocate for that.

 “It’s important to lead a moral life regardless your status.
 Acceptance matters and disclosure is an option for not everyone will have the courage to do that” she says

 She however despises a lot people who neglects people living with the HIV virus.
 She terms that as illiterate and immature and a tool creating more damage to the already depressed victims.

 “Know that any moment you neglect or negatively approach a person with HIV, you’re contributing to both stigma and depression.
 These two are always fast causes of deaths of HIV victims” she points out.

 She has made her number public for those who might feel and need to talk to her for HIV counselling and stigma related issues.
 She can be contacted via +254 705 556 489 or via her personal mail email@example.com or her company mail firstname.lastname@example.org

 Have anything to contribute to this story?
-Join the conversation on the comments section below or on our social media pages.
+Join the conversation on the comments section below.